Johnnybar/opinary-widget/README.md

 - Due to the time constraints, the unit tests are pretty standard and I would have liked to improve on them and simulate votes and clicks as well.
 - Currently, users are responsible for adding a question id which is not optimal, this should be automated
+- I began attempting to remove identical polls from page using the isEqualNode method of the Node interface but encountered bugs which I didn't have the time to fix
 - I would have preferred to refactor and modularize more of the functions away from App.tsx in a separate utilities file (and creating separate functions for incrementing count, setting local storage )
 - I believe more error handling could have been added to control proper data-attribute setting
 - I would have compartmentalized the app to more, smaller components